pingcap/docs-cn/v3.0/how-to/get-started/data-migration.md

  18892 pts/1    00:00:00 ps
 ```

 Each of the upstream MySQL Server instances corresponds to a separate DM-worker instance, each of which has its own configuration file.
-These files describe the details of the connection to the upstream MySQL Server as well as where to store the relay log files (the local copy of the upstream server's binary log) and the output of mydumper.
+These files describe the details of the connection to the upstream MySQL Server as well as where to store the relay log files (the local copy of the upstream server's binary log) and the output of Mydumper.
 Each DM-worker should listen on a different port (defined by `worker-addr`).
 Here's dm-worker1.toml, for example:

 ```toml
 # Worker Configuration.